datawire/ambassador-docs/docs/pre-release/howtos/ext-filters.md

 ## <img class="os-logo" src="../../images/logo.png"/> What's Next?

-* Get started with authentication by [installing Edge Stack]
+* Get started with authentication by [installing Edge Stack](../../tutorials/getting-started/).

 * For more details see the [`External` filter](../../topics/using/filters) documentation.